-Depending on the development in proximity to the shoreline, soft armoring techniques alone may not provide the long-term erosion protection needed to obtain a permit.
-During preconsultation discussions, the proponent shall present grey and green solutions where applicable for review by the Town of Essex and the applicable regulatory authority (i.e. ERCA).
-If green LID solutions are not feasible or sufficient, the proponent shall display reasoning and research to determine this.
+During pre-consultation discussions, the proponent shall present grey and green solutions where applicable for the Town of Essex review.
+If green LID solutions are not feasible, the proponent shall display reasoning and research to determine this.

 3.1.14 Storm Drainage Systems Maintained Under the Drainage Act